louiedinh/python-practice-projects/content/blog/get-opt-case-study.md

 Author: Louie Dinh
 Summary: An Example of Reading Source Code

+To get better at reading source code, you just have to do it more often.

 Here is an example annotation that I did while reading the source for getopt, a deprecated Python Standard Library module.
 Despite the simplicity, I picked up a few golden stylistic tips and abstraction techniques that I still use in my programming today.

-All of my annoations start with ##.
+All of my annotations start with ##.
 The original author's comments is written with #.

     """Parser for command line options.